MshlLouis/Discord_x_Twitch/README.md

 ## 4: Running

 Now you're ready to run the bot.
 Once it's up it should appear in the memberlist.
-Now the only thing left to do is write the command "!register [Twitch Channelname]" and the bot will save all the received messages.
-Since the rate limit of Discord Bots is 5 messages per 5 seconds, the messages are collected into batches of 20 and then printed as 1 message.
+Now the only thing left to do is to open a text channel and write the command "!register [Twitch Channelname]" and the bot will save all the received messages.
+Since the rate limit of Discord Bots is 5 messages per 5 seconds per text channel, the messages are collected into batches of 20 and then printed as 1 message.
 This can be changed depending on the chats activity.